Syndace/python-omemo/README.md

 ### 2. Bundle management

 The next thing you need to manager are the bundles used for the X3DH key exchange.
 Each device publishes its own bundle to a unique PEP node.

-Right after publishing
+**WIP**

 ### 3. Decryption